Chipili12/Proyecto-Final-4Geeks/README.md

 - Frontend: HTML, CSS, React, JavaScript, Bootstrap

 ## Usage
+If you haven't already installed npm, you'll need [Node.js](https://nodejs.org/) for the front end, and [Python](https://www.python.org/downloads/) for the backend.
-If you don't have a Package Manager installed, you'll need [Node.js](https://nodejs.org/) Clone the repository to your local machine.
+After that, clone the repository to your local machine.
 ```bash
 cd /Path/to/directory